Strata of discriminantal arrangements: Introduction

-We give several applications of our result.
-Firstly, we interpret it in terms of Gale transform (cf. section \ref{corol}).
-Relation between discriminantal arrangements and Gale tranform can be seen, at least implicitly, already in paper \cite{Falk}.
-From this view point our result can be viewed as invariance of certain type of collinearity: special position of data of $\A^0$ is equivalent of presence of dependencies in the Gail transform which in turn is equivalent to presence of strata of multiplicity 3 in arrangement $\B(n,k)$.
-We shall give independent verification of such invariance using interpretation of Gale transform of six-tuple of point in $\PP^2$ using cubic surfaces (cf. \cite{DO}): the strata of $B(6,3)$ having multiplicity 3 correspond cubic surfaces admitting an Eckardt point (cf. section \ref{cubics}).
+Subsequently, in Section \ref{corol}, we interpret this result in terms of the Gale transform.
+The relation between discriminantal arrangements and the Gale transform can be seen, at least implicitly, already in paper \cite{Falk}.
+From this view point our result asserts an equivalence of certain types of collinearity: the dependency of $\A_{\infty}$ is equivalent to presence of dependencies in the Gale transform which in turn is equivalent to the presence of strata of multiplicity 3 in an arrangement $\B(n,k,\A^0)$.
+We shall give a direct verification of such equivalences using the interpretation of Gale transform of six-tuples of point in $\PP^2$ in terms of del Pezzo surfaces given in \cite{DO}.
+More precisely, an arrangement $\B(6,3,\A^0)$ depends on arrangement at infinity $\A_{\infty}$, which in this case is a six-tuple of lines in $\PP^2$, or equivalently, a six-tuple $(\A_{\infty})^*$ of points in the dual plane.
+A general position arrangement $\A_{\infty}$ is dependent if and only if the del Pezzo surface, which is the blow up of $\PP^2$ at six-tuple $(\A_{\infty})^*$, admits an Eckardt point (cf. subsection \ref{cubics}).
+On the other hand, the interpretation of $\B(6,3,\A^0)$ via Gale transform, described in subsection \ref{galeassociated}, shows that presence in $\B(6,3,\A^0)$ of codimension two strata of multiplicity 3 is equivalent to the following: {\it the Gale transform of} $(\A_{\infty})^*$ is a six-tuple $G(\A_{\infty})^*$ such that blow up of $\PP^2$ at $G(\A_{\infty})^*$ is a del Pezzo surface admitting an Eckardt point.
+Hence the main result in the Theorem \ref{proofmain}, in the case of discriminantal arrangments $\B(6,3,\A^0)$, becomes an invariance of existence of Eckardt points in the Gale transform.
+We show that this can be verified directly (see subsection \ref{cubics}).

-Other applications have to do with the fundamental groups of the complements to discriminantal arrangements.
-We supplement R.Lawrence presentation (cf. \cite{RL}) by giving presentation of the fundamental group in the case of non-generic discriminantal arrangements (i.e. for which $\A^0 \notin \Zt$).
-In fact we give calculations yielding the braid monodromy and presentation of discriminantal arrangement.
+Finally we supplement R.Lawrence's presentation (\cite{RL}) by giving a presentation of the fundamental group in the case of non very generic arrangements (i.e. for which $\A^0 \notin \Zt$).
+In fact, we give calculations yielding the braid monodromy and hence a presentation of the fundamental group of the complement to a discriminantal arrangement in all cases.

-Finally we show that in the case of discriminantal arrangements of lines in the plane, there is only one combinatorial type of discriminantal arrangements.
-We also show that this in turns opens the door to description of the fundamental group of the space of generic arrangements in $\PP^2$, i.e. space of ordered collections of lines which are in general position, in terms of the braid groups and the fundamental groups of discriminantal arrangement (cf. \cite{feler} for a discussion of analytic properties of spaces of generic arrangements)